 Please review the Outdoorlads kit lists for a general guide, but essential on this walk are hiking boots, waterproof cagoule and overtrousers, a LOW BRIGHTNESS head torch with adequate battery life, a spare torch, adequate warm clothing including hat and gloves, which will keep you warm at 2 degrees celcius in wind and rain, rucksack and enough food and drink.
 You will also need a small DISCREET tent or bivvy bag, sleeping bag which will keep you warm at 2 degrees celcius, sleeping mat, personal hygiene materials, and overnight medication.
 Please practice pitching your sleeping accommodation in wind and darkness, on very rough ground, before the event!

 You will also need money for the pub meal and a helmet of some sort (bicycle, canoe, climbing, site hard hat etc.) for exploring the cave entrances.
 It is possible to go into the initial big cavern through the big entrances without getting muddy, however if you may go through one of the smaller entrances, bring clothing that you are happy to scuff and get muddy.
 If you’re going to bathe in the pools, bring a towel.

 Please contact me with any questions or concerns.

 Food & drink

-Bring money for the pub dinner and enough food and water to cover your needs for the duration of the event (from 5:30pm on Saturday until 3pm on Sunday).
+Please ensure you have eaten a substantial meal prior to the event start, to ensure you have enough energy to get up the mountain.
+Bring enough food and water to cover your needs for the duration of the event (from 5:30pm on Saturday until 3pm on Sunday).
 There is no possibility to obtain food or drink once we have left Talybont (and the only place open in Talybont will be the pub).
 Breakfast and lunch can be left in the cars, but snacks and an emergency food supply need to be carried up the mountain.